 - Let's not even get started on the need for EU approved labeling, tax stamps and compliance!

 Fast forward four years.
-Enter Sherwin Ghalchooghi of Burbank, CA and his US and Spain-based teams at A&S International (pictured here with Montanya Owner, Karen Hoskin).
+Enter A&S International of Burbank, CA and the EU-based teams at A&S EU (pictured here with Montanya Owner, Karen Hoskin).

 We have solved each of these challenges one by one over the last year.
 In partnership with A&S International, we have contracted with a small bottling company in Jerez, Spain to receive our bulk rum and bottle it in the EU.
 The first shipment will go out in December, 2016, and the first order of bottled rum is already sold to Italian and German distributors.